 It goes without saying that businesses will have new standard operating procedures to define, train and monitor as they reopen – or rather, in order to reopen.
 In China, restaurants have been required to prove that they have taken precautions to reduce the risk of infection before being allowed to reopen.
 In North America, regulations have yet to be discussed but consumer confidence and social responsibility will mandate many new practices.
 Sanitation and social distancing accommodations will be at the top of this list.
 Defining these new standards and how to execute on them is well underway in most organizations.

 But launching new processes is only step one.
 Evolving those processes will be as much if not an even greater challenge.
-Not only is the pandemic situation likely to be fluid for some time, objectives and priorities will shift as we adjust from the reaction phase into the Next Normal.
+Not only is the pandemic situation likely be fluid for some time, objectives and priorities will shift as we adjust from the reaction phase into the Next Normal.
 Approaches that worked well enough to get us through Phase I will need to be optimized for experience and sustainability with time.

-Focus on Labor Productivity Only Expected to Increase
+Focus on Labor Productivity Only Expected to Increase to Reopen Stores Differently

 Reopening stores after an extended closure is a task in and of itself, but post-Covid there will be a new season of merchandise to make room for and new customer needs to accommodate, all in the face of significant gaps-to-plan.
 But the real challenge will come from accomplishing all these tasks with what’s expected to be fewer team members and a high percentage of new associates to train.
 Two questions become paramount in this context: how to do more with less, and how to optimize training to support that goal better and faster.
 The pressure to solve for these two challenges may be the most persistent ramifications of the Covid-19 crisis.